 Opening a bank account

 Opening a bank account may be the easiest way for you to manage your finances in the UK.
-Once you're registered, our Registry can provide you with a letter confirming your student status, which your bank will need as part of your account application.
+You won’t be able to open account until you’ve arrived in the UK and enrolled on your course.
+Once you're enrolled, you can request a banking letter through your student portal.
+Your bank will need this as part of your account application.

 If you'll be in the UK for less than six months, it will probably not be possible for you to open a UK bank account, so please speak with your bank at home about the best way to access funds.